John Martin (governor of Georgia): Revolutionary War

-Political life
+Political career

 His political service includes mayor of Savannah, Georgia (1778), sheriff of Chatham County, Georgia, member of the Georgia House of Representatives, state Treasurer, and revolutionary governor of Georgia from 1782 to 1783.
 Martin took the office of governor on January 2, 1782, from Sir James Wright, who said, "The rebel Governor Martin, now at Ebenezer, has issued three proclamations, one to the King’s troops, one to the Hessians, and another to the militia, inviting them all to revolt and join the virtuous Americans against the tyranny of the British government."
 Wright also referred to Martin as "Black Jack from the Northward."

 When Martin began his term as governor, the British held Savannah as part of the southern theater of the American Revolution which, though near an end, was still being fought in Georgia.
 Martin wrote to General Anthony Wayne, "Nothing but the present deplorable situation of this country, & the starving condition of the greatest part of the inhabitants, many of whom have not tasted bread kind for more than a month past, could have induced me to trouble your Excellency on this occasion; but impressed with the idea that our distresses, which have been owing to the accumulated horrors of war this country has experienced for this four years past, might entitle us to hope for some small relief for the present from our sister State, has encouraged me to make this application."

 During Martin's term as governor, Georgia adopted several important laws and proclamations.
 He offered protection to citizens from Creek and Seminole Indians, preferring to fight over peace.
 Martin declared that Georgians would not hesitate "a moment respecting which you would prefer--the sword, or olive branch."
 He offered full pardons to all Loyalists who surrendered to General Wayne, as well as offering land to Hessians who left the British.
 These actions increased desertions from the British forces.
 With Georgia in a state of financial ruin at the end of the war, he also passed a Confiscation and Banishment Act in 1782 which seized the property of 342 Loyalists identified by name.

 Regarding the Revolutionary War in Georgia, Martin wrote on January 11, 1782: "It is true, this war has made us poor, and we are not ashamed to own it; because our cause is just; but we shall soon be rich and happy."
 Georgia then retook Savannah from the British on July 11, 1782, and the Revolutionary War in Georgia came to an end.

 On January 9, 1783, Lyman Hall was elected governor, and Martin's term as governor of Georgia ended.
 After the war, Martin served as a commissioner in meetings with Creek and Cherokee Indians.
 He negotiated for the assistance of the governor of British Florida in stopping the bands of plunderers, and he worked to restore peace with the Creek Indians.

 On January 31, 1783, Martin was elected treasurer of the state, a position he held until his retirement on March 17, 1784.